Last updated: 12/01/2012

 WiFiRanger

-Shown above, left to right: WiFiRanger Home, WiFiRanger Mobile with "clamp mount", WiFiRanger Go
+Shown above, left to right: Original WiFiRanger Home, WiFiRanger Mobile with "clamp mount", original WiFiRanger Go

 Let me be perfectly clear: for most people one of the WiFiRanger (WFR) routers is the one you should have....read more on why I think so, below.
 I may seem to be pushing the WiFiRanger - but that is based on its merits, not because I have anything to do with the company (other than acting as a beta tester).
 There is no other product available that performs all the functions of the WFR with a simple user interface.

 WifiRanger (WFR) is a family of products that enhance connection to wireless (WiFi) networks.
-It consists of routers and associated radio products that pick up wifi signals, enhance them, and then repeat them for your use on a LAN.
+It consists of routers and associated rooftop radio products that pick up wifi signals, enhance them, and then repeat them for your use on a LAN.
 Like home routers they provide for a local network for your use, with both wired and wireless capabilities.
 What distinguishes the WFR products from conventional home routers is their ability to keep you connected to the Internet in a mobile environment, as well as a fixed environment like a house.
 They do this by picking up wifi hotspot signals that are too weak for other equipment to capture, and they also permit you to attach a cellular modem for connection to the Internet when wifi hotspots are not available.
-What differentiates the WiFiRanger family of products from other devices that perform similar functions is 1) the very simple user interface, 2) the ability to capture wifi signals from hotspots that other devices can not even see, and 3) the "Fusion" capability that permits groups of WiFiRanger routers to communicate as if on a single local LAN, even if they are continents apart.
+What differentiates the WiFiRanger family of products from other devices that perform similar functions is 1) the very simple user interface, 2) the ability to capture wifi signals from hotspots that other devices can not even see, and 3) various advanced capabilities like backhaul bonding and secure tunnels.

-If you order from the WiFiRanger website then you have the option to pre-configure your local network.
-You supply the SSID and the security code and the device is ready to go when you get it.
-This makes it very simple to set up.
-Basically plug it all in, insert your aircard and turn it on.
+The WiFiRanger is pretty simple to set up.
+Basically plug it all in, connect your aircard/Jetpack and turn it on.
 It could not be simpler.
 If you have an open wifi hotspot visible it will even automatically connect, straight out of the box.
 Once you are running you will likely want to make some configuration changes.
 The user interface is very simple - the entire thing is designed for networking novices.
 So the acronyms and "network talk" are kept to a minimum.
 If you are uncomfortable reading all the technical stuff here, then the one of the WiFiRanger products is your best bet.
 It is as simple as it can get.

-The WiFiRanger Home or Go routers can connect to the Internet via:
+The WiFiRanger routers can connect to the Internet via:

 • 3G cellular modem